valtech-sd/logstash-output-iothub/README.md

 This is a plugin for [Logstash](https://github.com/elastic/logstash).

-This plugin provide sending messages to [Microsoft Azure IoTHub](https://azure.microsoft.com/en-us/services/iot-hub/).
+This plugin provide sending messages to [Microsoft Azure IoTHub](https://azure.microsoft.com/en-us/services/iot-hub/) using either an MQTT connection or an MQTT WebSockets connection using TLS.

 # Usage